Interplay of sync and swarm: Theory and application of swarmalators: Applications and implications

 \subsection{Engineering: Robotics}

 The concept of swarmalation promises to be useful in technological systems, especially in mobile robotics for distributed coordination in monitoring and surveillance missions \cite{barcis2019robots,barcis2020sandsbots,ceron2024reciprocal}.
-For example, it can be used to gather and synchronize multiple robots around a point of interest that requires observation \cite{barcis2019robots}.
+For example, it can be used to gather and synchronize multiple robots or drones around a point of interest that requires observation \cite{barcis2019robots}.
 In general, swarming offers an alternative or complement to traditional path planning algorithms and trajectory control in robotics.
 Its distributed nature makes it scalable, robust against failures of nodes and communication links, and adaptive to dynamic environments.
 Synchronization is crucial for coordinated actions, such as joint sensing from multiple perspectives, which is essential for applications like 3D reconstruction.
 The beauty of using swarmalation in robotics is that a group of robots or drones can simply be instructed to form a desired space-time pattern around a specific point in space, and the system emerges to the desired state autonomously without having to program any movement paths.

-A proof of concept for the application of the swarmalator concept in robot systems was presented in~\cite{barcis2019robots,barcis2020sandsbots}.
-From this work, some robots forming a static phase wave are illustrated in Fig.~\ref{fig:robots-phase-wave}, and a video of wheeled ground robots and quadcopters (Crazyflies) acting as swarmalators can be found on \url{www.youtube.com/watch?v=YCZREhgCF84}.
-Similar work with Crazyflies was done in \cite{quinn2025}.
-Simpler ground robot systems like the vibration-driven bristle-bots (BBots) exhibit similar dynamics~\cite{giomi2013swarming}.
+A first proof of concept for the application of the swarmalator concept in robot systems was presented in~\cite{barcis2019robots,barcis2020sandsbots}.
+From this work, some wheeled ground robots forming a static phase wave are illustrated in Fig.~\ref{fig:robots-phase-wave}, and a video of robots and quadcopters (Crazyflies) acting as swarmalators can be found on \url{www.youtube.com/watch?v=YCZREhgCF84}.
+Follow-up research on robotic swarmalators was done with Sphero BOLT robots \cite{beattie2025realizing} and Crazyflies~\cite{quinn2025}.
+Also simpler ground robot systems like the vibration-driven bristle-bots (BBots) exhibit similar dynamics~\cite{giomi2013swarming}.
 They use angled bristles and motor oscillations as an internal phase, coupling with spatial movement to form collective patterns like clusters or streams.
 Multiple BBots self-organize through collisions and vibration-mediated interactions, mirroring swarmalator behavior where temporal oscillations drive spatial order.
 These mini\-malistic systems provide insights into active matter and potential microrobotics applications.
 The integration of swarmalation as a building block in an autonomous multidrone system was highlighted in~\cite{rinner2021multidrone}.